 Federal and State Implementation

-- 1. What does it mean if my state has not adopted the e-Manifest rule(s)?
+1. What does it mean if my state has not adopted the e-Manifest rule(s)?
 What if my state has not become authorized for the e-Manifest rule(s)?

 Implementation and authorization of e-Manifest requirements are governed by unique provisions of the e-Manifest Act.
 The Act provides that all requirements issued under the authority of the e-Manifest Act shall go into effect federally on the effective date of the federal regulations.
 In addition, the Act requires that EPA implement and enforce the e-Manifest requirements consistently in all states until such time as the states are authorized for these requirements.1 Thus, EPA will be active in all states on the program’s effective date, implementing the federal e-Manifest requirements until the states are authorized.
 When the states are authorized for delegable provisions of the e-Manifest rules, the states will then be able to implement the delegable electronic manifest regulatory requirements.
-However, even after states are authorized for e-Manifest, EPA will retain its primary responsibilities to operate and maintain the e-Manifest system, and to implement the user fee program and collect the user fees from the regulated community.
+However, even after states are authorized for e-Manifest, EPA retains its primary responsibilities to operate and maintain the e-Manifest system, and to implement the user fee program and collect the user fees from the regulated community.

-- 2. States are generally required by authorization deadlines (see 40 CFR 271.21(e)) to make program modifications within one year from the time EPA issues a new RCRA regulation.
+2. States are generally required by authorization deadlines (see 40 CFR 271.21(e)) to make program modifications within one year from the time EPA issues a new RCRA regulation.
 What if more time is required for states to implement e-Manifest requirements?